mdxng/gio/docs/design-decisions/design-decisions.md

 ### Problem statement

-While creating the Login and Register function i was not everytime sure if a User was logged in or not or registerd yet.
+While creating the Login and Register function i was not sure if a User was logged in or not or registered yet.

 ### Decision

-Creating a Terminal output every time a User is logged in and registerd gave me the confirmation of my work.
+Creating a Terminal output every time a User is logged in and registered gave me the confirmation of my work.
 I added the current page and user to the terminal output.
 It was something nice to have.
 The Idea was Tien Minh Nguyen's.

 ### Regarded options